 Pilots serving on the Board of Pilotage Commissioners required to go to a meeting starting before 1000 hours shall be checked-in at Seattle by 2300 hours the previous evening; they shall be placed at the bottom of the rotation list and upon adjournment of the meeting, they shall check-in within 60 minutes, thereby returning themselves to the rotation list in the same manner as a pilot completing a ship assignment, including travel time as outlined in Operating Rule 2.
-Pilot Commissioners who are required to attend Board of Pilotage Commission (BOPC) regular, special or committee meetings, or perform investigations during their respite periods, shall be entitled an additional Respite Day(s) starting on the first day of their next regular scheduled rotation.
-AMENDED: 4/87, 10/90, 10/07, 2/17.
+Pilot Commissioners who are required to attend Board of Pilotage

+Commission (BOPC) regular, special or committee meetings, or perform investigations during their respite periods, shall be entitled an additional Respite Day(s) to be used within 12 months of them being earned; not to be used May through September.
+AMENDED: 4/87, 10/90, 10/07, 2/17, 3/19.

-RULE 15 DIRECTORS MEETINGS - COMMITTEE MEETINGS
+RULE 15 DIRECTORS MEETINGS -COMMITTEE MEETINGS